matmaer/chezmoi-mousse/README.md

 - Can be safely tested as no write operations are enabled.
 - The current implementation has only been used or tested with autocommit enabled.
+- To enable operations, run the app with env var   `MOUSSE_ENABLE_CHANGES=1` This will enable commands changing the file system or the chezmoi state.
+See the available commands section.

 ## Start